orex/supercell-site-hugo/content/step-by-step.md

 {{</ sbs >}}

 {{< sbs title="Install the program" step=3 time="5-10 min" link="download" >}}
 Get the program.
-Use the easiest option with compiled binaries for you OS.
+Use the easiest option with compiled binaries for your OS.
 Linux is recommended.
 {{</ sbs >}}

 {{< sbs title="Try the program" step=4 time="10-30 min" link="docs/tutorial" >}}